-- 2. No Default exists on the date hereof, other than: [if none, so state]; - 3.
-No Event of Default exists on the date hereof, other than:

-4. Attached as Schedule "B" are updated Schedules in accordance with Section 9.17 of the Loan Agreement.

-Very truly yours,
+2. No Default exists on the date hereof, other than: [if none, so state]; 3.
+No Event of Default exists on the date hereof, other than: [if none, so state]; and 4.
+Attached as Schedule "B" are updated Schedules in accordar nce with Section 9.17 of the Loan Ag greement.
+Very truly yours, By: Name: Title: